JuliaDynamics/NetworkDynamics.jl/docs/src/injector_nodes.md

 @named resistor_inj = ResistorInjector()
 Rinj_vertex = VertexModel(resistor_inj, [:p₊v], [:p₊i], name=:R_injector)
 ```
-We flipped the input-output scheme here: the injector takes the potential as input and outputs a flow.
+Notice how we've flipped the interface: voltage becomes an input (`[:p₊v]`) and current becomes an output (`[:p₊i]`).
-However we notice, that the model above has no feed forward but instead a constraint.
-This is because per default, the VertexModel constructor will transform feed forwards to constraint states.
-This is a sane default, sinse most of our models won't be injector models.
-We can opt out of this behavior:
+However, the model above has a constraint instead of feed-forward behavior.
+By default, the `VertexModel` constructor transforms feed-forward relationships into constraint states—a sensible default since most vertex models should not have feed-forward behavior.
+For injector nodes, we need to opt out of this transformation:
 ```@example injector
 Rinj_vertex = VertexModel(resistor_inj, [:p₊v], [:p₊i], name=:R_injector, ff_to_constraint=false)
 ```